 18. The country's official language is Bulgarian.
 It is written using the Cyrillic alphabet.

-19. Fire dancing (Nestinarstvo) is one of the oldest Bulgarian customs.
+19. Another one of those Bulgarian fun facts is that fire dancing (Nestinarstvo) is one of the oldest Bulgarian customs.
 Today, it is still performed in several villages in the Strandzha Mountains.

 20. Bulgarian primary and secondary education is state-supported.
 The country has a literacy rate of 98 percent.